Wilmington Motorcycle Accident Attorneys

 Accidents involving motorcycles can have severe repercussions.
 There are an estimated 8.4 million motorcycles in use throughout the U.S. Over 4,900 people died in motorcycle accidents in 2015, an increase of over 8% from slightly over 4,500 deaths in 2014.
 In addition, roughly 88,000 motorcyclists were injured last year.

 Unfortunately, most accidents are the result of another driver’s negligence.
-In fact, motorcycle riders are roughly 27 times more likely to be killed in a crash then those in a passenger car on a per-vehicle mile basis.
+In fact, motorcycle riders are roughly 27 times more likely to be killed in a crash than those in a passenger car on a per-vehicle mile basis.

 Determining Negligence in Motorcycle Accidents